 Josah agreed.
 He spent most of his last eight years on a ship.
 “Let’s stop at that next hill and eat under the shade of the trees.
 Let me get Conall and Caleb’s attention.”

-He placed his fingers into his mouth and whistled.
+He placed his fingers into his mouth and whistled, causing Ena to cock her head.
 The brothers looked back and nodded as Josah signaled to wait.
-He then led them to the shade on the hill, with Ena following close.
+Once they caught up to the Evermores, Josah then led them to the shady hill, with Ena following him nearby.

 Josah took his leather pouch and Mandolin from around his neck and gently laid them next to a tree.
 He reached into the bag and drew out the fish he wrapped earlier in the day.
 There was a fillet for everyone but Ena.

 Pointing into the grove of trees, Josah said, “Ena, go find food.
 Go!’